Level 3 City & Guilds Diploma in Fabrication and Welding (2850)

 Students will be expected to provide their own overalls/clothing for workshop and safety shoes.

-The successful completion of the course will enable you to secure a job as a production engineer in the industry, pursue an engineering apprenticeship or progress to the new T Levels in Design & Development for Engineering & Manufacturing (T Levels (scg.ac.uk), or an HNC / HND in Engineering.
+Successful completion of the course will enable you to secure a job as a production engineer in the industry or to pursue an engineering apprenticeship.
+You can gain further qualifications by completing the T Levels in Design & Development for Engineering & Manufacturing or an HNC / HND in Engineering.
 HNCs in Electrical and Electronic Technology, Manufacturing Technology and Mechanical Engineering are available to study at Shrewsbury Colleges Group.

-HNCs in Electrical and Electronic Technology, Manufacturing Technology and Mechanical Engineering are available to study at Shrewsbury Colleges Group.
+HNCs in Electrical and Electronic Technology, Manufacturing Technology and Mechanical Engineering are available to study at our Higher Education Centre.

 What do I do next?

 You can apply online via the APPLY NOW button.
 You can also apply for a second, alternative programme of study such as A Levels via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email email@example.com

 Level 3 Extended Diploma in Engineering

 I came here because I'm interested in Engineering.
 I really enjoyed doing my final project and having the creativity to come up with my own design and I have also enjoyed working with hydraulics.
 I achieved D*D*D* in my Diploma and am now going on to do an Apprenticeship.
 The teachers are helpful and the equipment at the College is state-of-the-art.